Hi. I’m Sue, a Norfolk UK based ‘ginthusiast’, with a love of craft gin, and this is my gin blog.

+The current craft gin revolution is heaven for a gin lover like me.
 A fan of gin for more years than I can remember, back in the day, it was Gordons and Schweppes, ice and a slice.
-Then Bombay Sapphire opened a wedge in the door to flavour which Sipsmith blasted wide a few years later.
-The current craft gin revolution is heaven for a gin lover like me.
+Then Bombay Sapphire opened a wedge in the door to flavour which Sipsmith blasted wide a few years later and now we are reaping the rewards.
 I’m an avid craft cocktail fan too.

-Making gin is, I think, like cooking.
-Crafting a good gin with carefully selected botanicals is no different to baking a cake.
+Crafting a good gin with carefully selected botanicals is, for me, no different to baking a cake.
 You wouldn’t bake a cake with inferior ingredients as you wouldn’t distil with less than great botanicals.
 Get it right and the result is delicious.
 Get it wrong and unlike baking, you can always distil it again.

 There, that should do it.
 Now let’s get on to the gin.